healthysustainablecities/global-indicators/readme.md

 Usage of our tool may be cited through reference of the following paper, which provides further detail on the methods used:

-Liu S, Higgs C, Arundel J, Boeing G, Cerdera N, Moctezuma D, et al. A Generalized Framework for Measuring Pedestrian Accessibility around the World Using Open Data.
-Geographical Analysis [Internet]. [cited 2021 May 20];n/a(n/a).
-Available from: https://onlinelibrary.wiley.com/doi/abs/10.1111/gean.12290
+Liu, S., Higgs, C., Arundel, J., Boeing, G., Cerdera, N., Moctezuma, D., Cerin, E., Adlakha, D., Lowe, M. and Giles-Corti, B. (2021), A Generalized Framework for Measuring Pedestrian Accessibility around the World Using Open Data.
+Geogr Anal. https://doi-org.ezproxy.lib.rmit.edu.au/10.1111/gean.12290

 # How to set up and get started?